Franco D'Alessandro: Poetry and Publications

 In June 2009, Finishing Line Press published D'Alessandro's first collection of poetry entitled Supplications: Immediate Poems of Loss and Love (ISBN 1-59924-474-8).
 This first small collection of poems was endorsed by the Italian American Writers Association and was nominated for a PEN New England Award.
 A newly completed play, White Elephants Dancing The Flamenco, was inspired by an Ernest Hemingway short story.
 Stranger Love: Five Short Plays (ISBN 978-1599246215) was published in November 2010, and these plays are currently being taught by drama professors in five countries.
 In 2021, Finishing Line Press released Everything Is Something Else (ISBN 978-1-64662-365-5), new and selected poems.
-The collection covers poems written from 1989-2019 and concerns the author’s Irish, Italian, and gay identities.
-His books have sold over 5,000 copies and are available online and at New York City’s Drama Book Shop.
+The collection covers poems written from 1989 to 2019 and concerns the author's Irish, Italian, and gay identities.
+His books have sold over 5,000 copies and are available online and at New York City's Drama Book Shop.